 cells from oxidants and cancer-promoting chemicals.
 People lacking these

 enzymes are at increased risk of bladder cancer.
-Cancer Research, March 1,
+Isothiocyanates are a

 2008.